Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 ---
 ## Known issues

+* There is an optimization bug affecting production builds at Angular `12.2.x`.
+It is recommended to use Angular `12.1.x` or upgrade to Angular 13.
+For more information: https://github.com/Esri/feedback-js-api-next/issues/131.

 * If you are seeing `404` errors in the console after updating Angular `12.1.x` dependencies, you should try clearing your browser cache.
 This is an Angular caching issue.

-* There is an optimization bug affecting production builds at Angular `12.2.x`.
-It is recommended to stay at Angular `12.1.x` until Angular 13 is ready.
-For more information: https://github.com/Esri/feedback-js-api-next/issues/131.

-* To prevent `Unhandled Promise Rejection` errors when using Angular with Zone.js, upgrade to Angular `11.2.5` or greater, Zone.js `0.11.4`or greater, and switch the `tsconfig.target` to `es2017` or greater.
+* To prevent `Unhandled Promise Rejection` errors when using Angular with Zone.js, upgrade to Angular 13, Zone.js `0.11.4`or greater, and switch the `tsconfig.target` to `es2017` or greater.

-* if you are seeing CommonJS or AMD dependency warnings you can supress them in your build output thought a property setting in `angular.json`.
-Suppressing won't affect functionality.
+* If you are seeing CommonJS or AMD dependency warnings you can supress them in your build output through a property setting in `angular.json`, this won't affect functionality.
 Also, consider upgrading by running `npm i @arcgis/core@latest`.

 *angular.json*